khayyamstudio/E-commerce-Database-Project/queries/query_bank.md

 ---

-# E-commerce Query Bank Summary:
+# E-commerce Query Bank Summary
 A collection of SQL queries for an e-commerce project, organized by complexity:

 **Basic Queries:** Retrieve all users, products with stock, completed orders, and user addresses.